 Just so you know, I called Costco and they verified that their almonds are sprayed with PPO.
 A Midwest natural foods supplier, Country Life Natural Foods, said that

-typically their almonds are steam pasteurized, but it is best to inquire whenever ordering from them (I have just heard from a reader that Country Life’s conventional almonds are treated with PPO .)
+typically their almonds are steam pasteurized, but it is best to inquire whenever ordering from them (I have since heard from a reader that Country Life’s conventional almonds are treated with PPO :-(.)

 How to Get Really Raw (or at least “fuel-free”) Almonds